ise-view-Article Detail Bottom List

 Bugsolutely Thailand produces Cricket Pasta for western countries.
 We have some retailers in the world but we aim at the US and European markets.
 The problem with Europe is the legislation.
 The approval process is slow, and we will not see insects as a legal food ingredient before 2019.

 You also produce snack food that uses silkworm.
 What inspired that?

 I was invited by the first food accelerator and food venture capitalist of China to develop the first silkworm powder-based snack in the world.
 It seemed so promising from the beginning!
-Silkworms are a bypass product of the silk industry and have been farmed for 5,000 years without any problems.
+Silkworms are a by-product of the silk industry and have been farmed for 5,000 years without any problems.
 Their cost is lower than mealworms and their taste is as good as that of other insects.

 How do silkworms compare to crickets?

 They contain many minerals, vitamins and protein like the crickets, but not exactly the same and not in the same proportion.
 But in terms of health, the result is the same: a superfood.
 When asked by the Chinese agency what is the food for future space mission, a University replied with an academic paper saying: silkworms.

 Manufacturing of your snack food is in China, whereas the pasta is in Thailand.
 Do you see these changing with manufacturing of both products done interchangeably in both locations?

 The tradition of silkworms in China and crickets in Thailand leads to develop a model of distributed micro farming that works very well from an economical perspective.
 Many farms are located in areas with a warm or tropical climate, which is also something that helps reduce the costs because insects love high temperatures.
 China has a gigantic silk market, therefore I do not imagine any other country bating China on the price of silkworm for a very long time.
 Thailand has a perfect climate for cricket farming.

 How are you influencing people’s mindsets toward your products?